xiaohui-zhangxh/ruby_llm/docs/guides/models.md

 ## Using Model Aliases

+{: .warning-title }
+> Coming in v1.1.0
+>
+> This feature is available in the upcoming version but not in the latest release.

 RubyLLM provides convenient aliases for popular models, so you don't have to remember specific version numbers:

 ```ruby